-This semester we will be hosting our General Body Meetings every week on Thursday at 5:00PM to 5:30PM at Light Engineering 152!
+This semester we will be hosting our General Body Meetings every week on Friday 3:00PM to 3:30PM at Heavy Engineering 201!

 Build sessions at the lab will occur right after!

 Come learn about our team today!

 Our mission is to foster an interest in robotics through competition, to empower students to gain practical experience in engineering and design, and to develop a core community of dedicated roboticists, scientists and engineers at Stony Brook.

 Ultimately, we hope to ignite a mobilizing passion for robotics and engineering within the Stony Brook community and beyond.
 Through our initiatives, Stony Brook students strive to boldly challenge their abilities while constantly surpassing expectations.
 Together, Stony Brook Robotics members pursue their passions, encourage accomplishment, and build community.

 The Electrical Team is focused on embedded systems and circuit design.
 The team's primary function is to develop the power, drivetrain, and electronic communication systems for our robots.